ciaranmckenna/Sea-world/README.md

 java WhaleWatcher
 ```

-The will output to the console the results of the hardcoded arrays.
+This will output to the console the results of the hardcoded arrays.

 ## Authors